Seafood Pasta Salad

 - celery – two stalks, chopped up, for crunch!

-- onion – I carefully measure this out so I’m sure I’m using 1/4 cup.
+- onion – we carefully measure this out so we’re sure we’re using just 1/4 cup.
 Just enough to lend the shrimp and crab pasta salad a little onion flavor, but not so much that it overpowers the flavor of the seafood.
+Red onion is too strong here, stick with white.

-- dill – I love the flavor of fresh dill, but you can also use half the amount of dried dill.
+- dill – we love the flavor of fresh dill, but you can also use half the amount of dried dill.

 - Use high quality, lump crab meat for the best flavor.
 Canned works just great, but if you have access to fresh crab meat, that’s even better!